 OpenRules Decision Manager helps enterprises develop operational decision services for their decision-making business applications.
 The top-level architecture is shown on the above picture where a stateful decision-making application invokes stateless operational decision services.
-These services are based on business decision models usually created and maintained by business analysts in the Rules Repository using only familiar tools such as Excel (or Google Sheets) and a file manager.

 Tested decision models can be deployed on-premise or on cloud using the standard frameworks provided by major vendors: